Can I Claim Loss of Earnings on My Personal Injury Claim?

 - Loss of earnings while you are recovering;

-- Estimated loss of future earnings if your career trajectory changes as the result of your injury, including lost bonus and overtime payments;
+- An estimation of loss of future earnings if your career trajectory changes as the result of your injury, including lost bonus and overtime payments;

 - Estimated loss of pension contributions and payments;